Title: City of Masks

 Lucien is seriously ill but his life is transformed when an old Italian notebook gives him the power to become a stravagante, a time traveller with access to 16th century Italy.
 He wakes up in Bellezza (Venice) during carnival time and meets Arianna, a girl his own age who is disguised as a boy in the hope of being selected as one of the Duchessa’s mandoliers.
 Arianna gives Lucien her boy’s clothing and he is selected as a mandolier himself, becoming a friend of fellow-stravagante Rodolfo, the Duchessa’s lover, and saving the Duchessa’s life when she is threatened by an assassin hired by the powerful di Chimici family.
 For state occasions the Duchessa uses her maid Giuliana as a body-double but Guiliana commits the fatal mistake of revealing the secret to her fiance Enrico and a sequence of devastating consequences unravels.
 Meanwhile Lucien has met the original stravagante, the Elizabethan alchemist William Dethridge, and he begins to understand that he may be called to follow in his footsteps.

-When I was 11, or 10 perhaps, I went to the library with my mum.
-I think I was standing in the horse-section when I saw it; City of Stars.
+Quite a few years ago, 2007 I think, I went to the library with my mum.
+I think I was standing in the horse section when I saw it: City of Stars.
 It’s kind of weird because it doesn’t really fit in that category, but anyway, I was kind of bummed when I realised I had to read another book with a weird mask on it first, since it was the first book in the series.
 Thinking about it for a while, I decided I really wanted to read the pretty book with the black horse, so I took the first three in the series home with me.
-I remember that the librarian said something like it might be hard for me to read them because they were a bit complicated…which of course only made me more determined to finish them all before coming back there again.
+I remember that the librarian said something like it might be difficult for me to read them because they were a bit complicated…which of course only made me more determined to finish them all before coming back there again.

 So I spent a couple of days by the pool that summer, reading, reading, and yes you guessed it, reading.
 To my big surprise, I absolutely loved City of Masks.
 I think Lucien must have been my first ever book crush, and I talked about the book to anyone who was willing to listen.
 Then I read both City of Stars and City of Flowers, which I liked, but not as much as the first.